polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/use-macros-in-a-custom-pallet.md

 - `revoke_claim()` allows the current owner of a claim to revoke ownership.

-These functions only require you to store information about the proofs that have been claimed, and who made those claims.

 ## Build a custom pallet

 The Substrate node template has a FRAME-based runtime.